SiliconLabs/wfx-fullMAC-tools/Examples/STM32/WF200_driver_F429ZI_FreeRTOS-LwIP/Drivers/wf200_driver/doxygen/docs/wf200_fmac_driver/wf200_initialization.md

 * ...

 The PDS is sent using a dedicated function ::wf200_send_configuration.
 The PDS presents itself in the FMAC driver as several string tables found in wf200_pds.c.
-Those tables are the results of the compression of a more complete and lisible file.
+Those tables are the results of the compression of a more complete and readable file.
 You can find more information on the PDS in a dedicated page \ref wf200_pds.